"<INCLUDE_TYPOSCRIPT:" and multi level conditions

 An optional property 'condition' will only include the file or directory

 Reviewed-by: Daniel Goerz <firstname.lastname@example.org>

 Reviewed-by: Oliver Thiele <firstname.lastname@example.org>

 Tested-by: Anja Leichsenring <firstname.lastname@example.org>

-#3 Updated by Martin Holtz almost 11 years ago
+#3 Updated by Martin Holtz about 11 years ago

 [globalVar = GP:test = 1]